agateau/burgerparty/doc/assets-workflow.md

 .hiero files contain a list of all glyphs to include.
 To update this list from the .po files, use `scripts/update-hiero-glyph-text`.
 Note that the `fonts` target calls this script.

+Note: Make sure the fonts are not installed on the system, otherwise Hiero picks the system version, not the local version.

 ## individual PNG to atlas PNGs

 The `packer` target takes all PNGs from `core/assets` and its sub-directories and generates atlas PNGs in `android/assets` as well as the `burgerparty.atlas` file.